Europe Threatens 'Measures' against Parties Obstructing Libya Peace

 Comments 1

-Thumb chrisrushlau almost 4 years
+Thumb chrisrushlau 4 years

 When AFP says "Tripoli government", they mean that literally.
 This faction has not enlarged its territorial holdings in the nine years it has been the internationally-recognized government of Libya.